VISIT OUR ART STORE ▶

 Organic vs Inorganic Pigments: What Every Artist Should Know

 Pigment gives watercolor its color, personality, and magic!
-When I first learned about pigment families, it completely changed how I choose my colors.
+When RyRy Paints first learned about pigment families, it completely changed how she chose her colors.

 What Is Pigment in Watercolor Paint?

-Before we explore the pigment families, let's talk about what pigment actually is.
+Before exploring the pigment families, the artist explains what pigment actually is.

 Pigment is the coloring agent in watercolor paint.
 It’s mixed with a binder—usually Gum Arabic—to help it stick to the paper and move with water.